MathIntelligence/GMC-MPNN-BBBP/README.md

 sbatch bbbp_train.sh
 ```

-To aggregate and analyze results:
+To analyze the results of all kernel training, run:

 ```bash
 python process_result.py